bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 For each [label attribute](lib/attr.html#label), you can decide whether the dependency should be built in the same configuration, or transition to the host configuration (using `cfg`).
-If a label attribute has the flag `executable=True`, the configuration must be set explictly.
+If a label attribute has the flag `executable=True`, the configuration must be set explicitly.
 [See example](cookbook.html#execute-a-binary)

 In general, sources, dependent libraries, and executables that will be needed at